-When modeling integers, we can use colored chips to represent integers.
-One color can represent a positive number and another color can represent a negative number
+When modeling integers, we can use colored chips to represent these integers.
+One color can represent a positive number and another color can represent a negative number.

 For example, the modeling for 4, -1, and -3 are shown below: